SuryaN1995/Sweeten-Node/Readme.md

-# Sweeten project app for taking projects and handling renovation owner and contractor matching.
+# Sweeten project app for handling renovation projects, and matching owner and contractor.

 # Technologies: